geoffwi40/CleaningDataProject/README.md

 As part of the cleaning data signature track from courera, the subject project is to create a tidy data set from a supplied set of less than tidy data.
 The resultant data set is the means of all measurement for each of the participants and each activity type involved

-For this proect the prescribed source data set is data of physical movementmeasurements from a Samsung smartphone.
+For this project the prescribed source data set is data of physical movement measurements from a Samsung smartphone.
 This data is suuplied by the UCI Machine learning repository

 Source Data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones